 Apply Anonymisation or Pseudonymisation techniques as early as possible.

-When Personal Data is being used for purposes you need to justify to your peers why and when the individual needs to be identifiable and document this.
+When Personal Data is being used for purposes not related to the reason we received it, you need to justify to your peers why and when the individual needs to be identifiable and document this.
 For example, there may be no common key to match different data sets and fuzzy logic is required so identifiable personal data is justified.

 Anonymisation

+Anonymisation is the process of removing identifiers, both direct and indirect, that may lead to an individual or organisation being identifiable.
+Once data is truly anonymised and individuals are no longer identifiable

-2.1 Where the use of identifiable personal data is not necessary the following Anonymisation standard will be applied:
+2.1 Where tanonymisation data use is appropriatley the following Anonymisation standard will be applied:

-Remove all direct identifiers such as NHS Number and National Insurance Number
+Remove all direct identifiers such as NHS Number, National Insurance Number and organisation name.

 Remove all well-known indirect identifiers such as name, address, postcode, date of birth.

-Assess the risk of identification from any remaining indirect identifiers.
+Assess the risk of identification from any remaining indirect identifiers as detailed in the Statistical Disclosure Control Protocol.

-Consider this as a disclosure to anyone in the world and assess the risks of re-identification by a motivated individual.
+Consider this as a disclosure to anyone in the world, and assess the risks of re-identification by a) a motivated individual b) the individual/organisation c) the NHSBSA .

-What harm could be caused to the individuals if the data were to be re-identified?
+Assess the harm that could be caused to the individuals/organisations if the data were to be re-identified?

-Assess the current information that could be linked to this information to identify the individual
+Assess the current information that is publicly available and also likely to be available to the receiptinet of the information that could be linked to this information to identify the individual/organisation.

-re-identify the information?
+Consider how technology has changed to use increased computing power and sophisticated techniques re-identify the information?

 Be aware that unauthorised re-identification is a criminal offense.

-Reduce the risk of re-identification to that which is low/remote by :
+Reduce the risk of re-identification to that which is low/remote by applying the Statistical Data Control protocol:

-2.2 Keep a summary of the techniques used prior to any disclosure
+2.2 Keep a summary of the techniques used prior to any disclosure.

 2.3 Consider the impact of applying the standard on the usability of the anonymised data.

 Pseudonymisation

+Pseudonymisation disguises or masks the identity of the individual or organisation the data relates to.
+However, they can still be identified by reversing the Pseudonymisation process.

-3.1 When the individual only needs to be identified in a limited set of circumstances Pseudonymisation .
+3.1 When the individual only needs to be identified in a limited set of circumstances Pseudonymisation of the data can be used. .
 This means that the identity of the individual will be disguised for the majority of processing.
 Only where the data shows unusual patterns that justify identification will the individual be identified.
 For example, to investigate fraud or a patient safety issue.
 The following Pseudonymisation standard will be applied:

-Pseudonymisation techniques should be used wherever possible to complying with the principle of privacy by default and design.
+Pseudonymisation techniques should be used wherever possible to comply with the GDPR principle of privacy by default and design.
 This ensures access to identifiable personal data is on a need to know basis.

 Pseudonymised data is still personal data that has been made more secure through the use of pseudonymisation.
 Encryption can be considered to be a form of pseudonymisation.
 Consequently: